hardiksarkar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 This is a JavaFX implementation of the popular Tic-Tac-Toe game.
-The game provides a graphical user interface where two players can play against each other.
+The game provides a graphical user interface where two players can play against each other marking their moves on a 3x3 grid until a winner is determined or the game ends in a tie.

 ## Technologies Used
 - JavaFX